 The Alliance Française de Bombay is composed of a cultural department and an academic department.

-The Director, Alain Zayan, is in charge of the cultural events in addition to administrative responsibilities.
+The Executive Director, Frédéric Simon, is in charge of the cultural events in addition to administrative responsibilities.
 He oversees the cultural programs, the organization of events as well as private partnerships.

 The Academic Director, Laurent Elisio Bordier, is in charge of the education department which organizes FFL (French as a Foreign Language) studies and program development for teachers, general public and private companies.
 It is also under his responsibility that all certified examinations are organized.